545659928/DCS4SoS/README.md

 # DCS4SoS

-MTSA tool can be found at https://mtsa.dc.uba.ar/
+the extended version of MTSA (that supports stepwise synthesis from its original version) can be found at: https://drive.google.com/file/d/1lQCLG85gD6IBsb2OC3D090br85N9kuCe/view?usp=sharing

 "Model" refers to the designed domain models and requirements.